Phone Records Prove House Sergeant-at-Arms DID Ignore Pleas for Backup

 On Tuesday, Sund testified that he asked for National Guard backup just after 1 p.m.
 But Irving insisted that was wrong.
 He said he did not remember the conversation with Sund and claimed he didn’t get an official request until “shortly before 1:30 p.m.”
 Troops were not approved to help overwhelmed officers at the Capitol until 2:10 p.m.

-“Mr. Irving stated that he was concerned about the ‘optics’ of having the National Guard present and didn’t feel that the intelligence supported it,” Sund said Tuesday, which the former sergeant-at-arms denied.
+“Mr. Irving stated that he was concerned about the ‘optics’ of having the National Guard present and didn’t feel that the intelligence supported it,” Sund said Tuesday.
+Irving, who resigned in the wake of the riot, said that was “categorically false.”

+On Tuesday, Irving said that if Sund, Senate sergeant-at-arms Michael Stenger, or any other leaders concluded ahead of Jan.
+6 that unarmed National Guardsmen were needed, he “would not have hesitated” to ensure the reinforcement was ready.

-The acting chief’s testimony—and insistence that Capitol Police did everything possible to contain the siege on Jan.
-6—is the latest in a series of finger pointing between the top law enforcers in charge of securing the Capitol.
+Pittman’s testimony—and her insistence that Capitol Police did everything possible to contain the insurrection—was just the latest twist in a series of finger-pointing between the top law enforcers in charge of securing the Capitol.
 During hearings before lawmakers this week, officials have blamed one another for the widespread failures.

 One failure, Pittman conceded on Thursday, was that nobody in law enforcement knew the mob would be so violent.

-She told lawmakers that they were prepared for militia groups, white supremacists and other extremists to be present, but the small organization was not prepared for thousands of “everyday” Americans “who took on a mob mentality.”
+She told lawmakers that they were prepared for militia groups, white supremacists, and other extremists to be present, but the small organization was not prepared for thousands of “everyday” Americans “who took on a mob mentality.”
+(Acting D.C.
+Police Chief Robert Contee revealed on Tuesday that the FBI intel consisted merely of an email sent on Jan.
+5.)

+Officials believe over 10,000 demonstrators were at the Capitol on Jan.
+6 and that 800 breached the building.
+About 1,200 police officers responded, Pittman said.

+She also made the stunning admission that since Jan.
+6, Capitol Police have maintained heightened security because they learned that militia groups have chatted about plans to “blow up the Capitol and kill as many members as possible” in connection with the State of the Union, which has no scheduled date yet.

 On Tuesday, Irving insisted that Capitol Police were privy to intelligence provided by the FBI and the Department of Homeland Security that “did not support” the likelihood of a coordinated assault at the Capitol.